sgadrat/nine-gine/doc/nine-gine.rst

 ::

 	 Call a subroutine for each block
-	  tmpfield1, tmpfield2 - address of the subroutine to call
+	  tmpfield1, tmpfield2 - adress of the subroutine to call

 	  For each call, Y is the offset of the block's first byte from particle_blocks